johan-sjogren/NeoGame/AI/EVAL_AI_README.md

 Setup a conda env for NeoGame with 'conda create --name neogame --file AI/requirements.txt' and 'conda activate neogame'
+All of the code that is relevant for this challenge lies in the 'AI' folder, the rest of the code is related to the webserver that is hosting the cardgame.

 # Creating your own model
 DeepQAgent.py contains the logic for using a keras model (.h5 file) to predict the best move.